logo for best-norman-rockwell-art.com

 No amount of information is going to make that needle feel any better, though!

-This scene and the publishing date take place during the dead of winter.
+This scene and the Post's publishing date take place during the dead of winter.
 The little boy's discarded jacket, scarf, gloves and hat bear testimony to the coldness of the weather outside.
 Of course, he would prefer to be outside playing in the snow.
 But his mother brought him to the doctor's office to get a shot.

-The doctor's waiting room is probably crammed full of sick patients.
+The physician's waiting room is probably crammed full of sick patients.
 The doctor is probably hurrying somewhat in order to be able to see them all and get home while his supper is still hot.
 Let's hope, if only for the doctor's supper's sake, that the boy's scrutiny of the diploma answers more questions than it raises.

 Of course, as with any Norman Rockwell painting, the setting is completely accurate.
 From the balance scales to the paraphenalia on the counter all the way down to the tile floor and two chairs in the examining room, every little detail of a doctor's office in the late 50's is perfectly captured.

 Rockwell has turned that common scene on its ear.
-His rendition showing a young patient examining the credentials of an older, obviously experienced, doctor is just the opposite of the most common way the situation plays out.
+His rendition showing a young patient examining the credentials of an older, obviously experienced, practitioner is just the opposite of the most common way the situation plays out.

 Norman Rockwell's Before The Shot (1958)

-Copyright © 1958 Saturday Evening Post & Curtis Publishing Company
+(Image Only) Copyright © 1958 Saturday Evening Post & Curtis Publishing Company

 Remember to check back often.